The Firefox OS Simulator is still at an early stage of development, and isn't yet as reliable and complete as we'd like it to be.

 There are two different ways the Simulator may be started:

-- if you add an app or click the "Refresh" or "Connect" button next to your app's entry, the Dashboard will automatically run your app in the Simulator
+- if you add, update, or remove an app, or click the "Run" button next to your app's entry, the Dashboard will automatically run your app in the Simulator

 - if you click the button labeled "Stopped" on the left-hand side of the Dashboard, the Simulator will boot to the Home screen and you'll need to navigate to your app